 If the bypass line is open, air from the suction line will be discharged through the bypass line back to the wet well during the priming cycle.
-Liquid will then continue to circulate through the bypass line while the pump is in operation.
+Liquid will then

 Lines Without a Bypass

 Open all valves in the discharge line and start the power source.
 Priming is indicated by a positive reading on the discharge pressure gauge or by a quieter operation.
 The pump may not prime immediately because the suction line must first fill with liquid.
 If the pump fails to prime within five minutes, stop it and check the suction line for leaks.